-Call Throttling allows
+Call Throttling Overview

 Call Throttling allows your system to automatically throttle or deny new call attempts.
 The system takes this action when conditions cause users to experience a delay in the interval between going off hook and receiving a dial tone.

 Heavy call activity

 Low CPU availability